christiankm/dotfiles/README.md

 ## Uninstall

-To uninstall and remove the symlinks, run:
+To uninstall software and remove files and symlinks, run:

 `~/.dotfiles/unlink.sh`